mattermost/docs/source/install/cloud-changelog.md

 #### Administration
  - Upgraded Go to v1.16.7.
- - Migrated the extraction command to MMCTL.
+ - Migrated the extraction command to mmctl.
- - Remove a deprecated "Backend" field from plugin manifest.
+ - Removed a deprecated "Backend" field from the plugin manifest.
  - Removed the convert channel endpoint to use ``/channels/{channel_id}/privacy`` instead.
  - Converted the "Executables" field in the plugin manifest to a map.